adobe/spectrum-css/README.md

 The following tasks are available:

-- `gulp build` - Performs a build of all components and the top level package
+- `gulp build` - Performs a build of all components and the top level package.
-- `gulp buildComponents` - Performs a build of all components
+- `gulp buildComponents` - Performs a build of all components.
-- `gulp dev` - Performs a lite build (custom properties only), opens your browser with the documentation site, then starts watching components and website files
+- `gulp dev` - Performs a lite build (custom properties only), opens your browser with the documentation site, then starts watching components and website files.
-- `gulp clean` - Cleans all output files for the project and all components
+- `gulp clean` - Cleans all output files for the project and all components.
-- `gulp watch` - Assuming a build has already been performed, immediately opens your browser with the documentation site, then starts watching components and website files
+- `gulp watch` - Assuming a build has already been performed, immediately opens your browser with the documentation site, then starts watching components and website files.
-- `gulp buildCombined` - Builds the combined output files (`dist/spectrum-*.css`)
+- `gulp buildCombined` - Builds the combined output files (`dist/spectrum-*.css`).
-- `gulp buildStandalone` - Builds the standalone output files (`dist/standalone/spectrum-*.css`)
+- `gulp buildStandalone` - Builds the standalone output files (`dist/standalone/spectrum-*.css`).
-- `gulp release` - Performs a release of the top-level package
+- `gulp release` - Performs a release of the top-level package.
-- `gulp packageLint` - Lint the `package.json` file for each component in the monorepo
+- `gulp packageLint` - Lint the `package.json` file for each component in the monorepo.
-- `gulp readmeLint` - Generate a generic `README.md` file for each component in the monorepo
+- `gulp readmeLint` - Generate a generic `README.md` file for each component in the monorepo.

 ## Testing